boringops-hq/boringops-articles/articles/2025-11-30-the_shower_that_ate_your_engineering_budget.md

 ### The Vendor Playbook

 **Step 1: Create Doubt**

-- "Bathtubs don't scale"
-- "What about flexibility?"
-- "Everyone else is using showers"
-- "Don't get left behind"
+First they make you question what you have.
+"Bathtubs don't scale."
+"What about flexibility?"
+"Everyone else is using showers."
+"Don't get left behind."
+Your bathtub worked fine yesterday, but now it feels like a liability.

 **Step 2: Hide True Costs**

-- Offer free migration
-- Show low entry pricing
-- Make cost structure incomprehensible
-- Emphasize "pay only for what you use"
+They offer free migration.
+Show you entry pricing that looks reasonable.
+The actual cost structure is designed to be incomprehensible.
+They keep saying "pay only for what you use" like it's a feature instead of a warning.

 **Step 3: Create Lock-In**

-- Proprietary formats
-- Ecosystem dependencies
-- Sunk cost psychology
-- High exit costs
+Everything gets stored in their proprietary format.
+Your other systems start depending on their APIs.
+The sunk cost piles up.
+By the time you realize you want out, the exit costs are astronomical.

-**Step 4: Increase Prices**
+**Step 4: Let You Increase Your Own Prices**

-- Start low to win business
-- Raise prices after migration
-- Customer can't leave
-- Profit
+They hook you with low entry pricing.
+Then they sit back and watch.
+You enable logging because it seems smart.
+Add monitoring because what if something breaks.
+Upgrade support because downtime is scary.
+Every feature looks like best practice.
+A year later you're paying triple and the vendor didn't have to sell you anything.
+You sold yourself.

 **Step 5: Repeat**

-- Announce "Shower 2.0 Managed Service with Integrated, AI-Powered, Hyper-Personalized Hygiene Mesh and Built-in FinOps Compliance"
-- Deprecate old shower
-- Force another migration
-- Charge for the upgrade
+A year later they announce "Shower 2.0 Managed Service with Integrated, AI-Powered, Hyper-Personalized Hygiene Mesh and Built-in FinOps Compliance."
+Your current shower still works fine, but the new version promises to fix all those annoying issues.
+Y'know, the ones that only exist because you're using their shower in the first place.
+The waitlists disappear (for now, at the premium tier).
+The billing becomes a little clearer (with more line items).
+You migrate because the pain is real, and the solution is right there.
+They charge you for the upgrade.
+Eighteen months later, Shower 3.0 gets announced.
+The cycle never ends.

-Has the customers business moved forward? or it is the vendors balance sheet instead?
+Has your business moved forward? or has the vendors balance sheet ballooned instead?

 ## The Optimization Theatre